East 38th Avenue East Vancouver - Fraser List Price $899,900

 Sales of apartment

-and a 16.2 per cent decline from the 500 attached properties sold in March 2012.
+2013, and a 12.2 per cent increase over the 483 attached properties sold in April

-The benchmark price of an attached unit increased 1.3 per cent between March 2013
+2012.
+The benchmark price of an attached unit increased two per cent between April

 real estate industry is a key economic driver in British Columbia.
 In 2013, 28,524